New Hampshire

 • Concealed carry permit

-Or you can bring a photo ID with the individual’s name and at least one of the following qualifying items:
+Or you can bring a photo ID with the individual’s name and at least one of the following qualifying items that shows the elector’s name and current address:

 • Current utility bill